Reporting a vulnerability (CVD)

 • In your report, please describe as clearly as possible how the problem can be reproduced as this will help to accelerate the resolution process.
 Usually, the IP address or the URL of the affected system and a description of the vulnerability will suffice, although for more complex vulnerabilities, additional information may be required.
 In such cases, we will contact you.

-• At the very least, please provide an e-mail address or telephone number to enable us to contact you if we have any questions.
+• At the very least, please provide an e-mail address to enable us to contact you if we have any questions.
 We prefer to communicate via e-mail.

 Ensure that you: